tapthaker/Octopress/source/_posts/2015-03-28-unit-testing-ioss-uiviewcontrollers.markdown

 The test is pretty straight forward.
 One of the things to note is that accessing **loginVC.view** is necessary.
 The view property of the view controller is loaded lazily when the view is accessed for the first time.
-It is this time that iOS reads the XML present in the storyboard / xib and add's the views accordingly.
+It is this time that iOS reads the XML present in the storyboard / xib and adds the views accordingly.
 Without this the IBOutlets and their parent view will be nil.

-Lets now see the implementation of our loginButtonTapped method to understand how can we test the second scenario:
+Lets now see the implementation of our loginButtonTapped method to understand how to test the second scenario:

 ``` objc
 - (IBAction)loginButtonTapped:(id)sender {